linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 The need for money markets arises because the immediate cash needs of individuals, corporations, and governments do not necessarily coincide with their receipts of cash.
 For example, the federal government collects taxes quarterly.
 However, its operating and other expenses occur daily.
 Similarly, corporations' daily patterns of receipts from sales do not necessarily occur with the same pattern as their daily expenses (e.g., wages and other disbursements).
 Because excessive holdings of cash balances involve a cost in the form of forgone interest, called opportunity cost, those economic units with excess cash usually keep such balances to the minimum needed to meet their day-to-day transaction requirements.
 Consequently, holders of cash invest "excess" cash funds in financial securities that can be quickly and relatively costlessly converted back to cash when needed with little risk of loss of value over the short investment horizon.
 Money markets are efficient in performing this service in that they enable large amounts of money to be transferred from suppliers of funds to users of funds for short periods of time both quickly and at low cost to the transacting parties.
 A money market instrument provides an investment opportunity that generates a higher rate of interest (return) than holding cash (which yields zero interest), but it is also very liquid and (because of its short maturity) has relatively low default risk.

 Notice, from the description above, that money markets and money market securities or instruments have three basic characteristics.
-First, money market instruments are generally sold in large denominations (often in units of  \$1 million to\$ 10 million).
+First, money market instruments are generally sold in large denominations (often in units of $1 million to $10 million).
 Most money market participants want or need to borrow large amounts of cash, so that transactions costs are low relative to the interest paid.
 The size of these initial transactions prohibits most individual investors from investing directly in money market securities.
 Rather, individuals generally invest in money market securities indirectly, with the help of financial institutions such as money market mutual funds.

 Second, money market instruments have low default risk; the risk of late or nonpayment of principal and/or interest is generally small.
 Since cash lent in the money markets must be available for a quick return to the lender, money market instruments can generally be issued only by high-quality borrowers with little risk of default.